sandrina-p/workshop-a11y-fundamentals/README.md

 ## Screen Readers

-We'll explore SR (Screen Reader) at the 3rd session of the workshop.
-During a remote workshop it's not practical to teach everyone how to use a SR. For that reason, please take some time (20-30 minutes) to practice in advance, with the help of these friendly video tutorials:
+We'll explore SR (Screen Reader) during the workshop.
+In a remote workshop it's not practical to teach everyone how to use a SR. For that reason, please take some time (20-30 minutes) to practice in advance, with the help of these friendly video tutorials:

 - Mac: You'll use VO (Voice Over) [Watch VO introduction](https://www.youtube.com/watch?v=5R-6WvAihms&t=198s).
 - Windows: Install [NVDA](https://www.nvaccess.org/) and [watch NVDA introduction](https://www.youtube.com/watch?v=Jao3s_CwdRU).